vijayanands/yelp/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+   - [x] Added Progress Indicator for network loading

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. How can we implement a custom UI Switch Image without the pod 2.
+1. How can we implement a custom UI Switch Image without the pod
+2. See All implementation

 ## Video Walkthrough